-In machine programming, developers tell the machine (via software) every specific action to take and in what order.
-They let it know in advance what outcomes to expect and how to deal with them.
-A software application is a set of instructions to a machine about what to do and how to react to what happens (user input, feedback, data, etc.) “Bugs” are cases where the programmers failed to put in an instruction, did it incorrectly, didn’t account for output or user response, etc. That’s why good programming is hard – you have to anticipate every possibility and eventuality.
-It’s also (one reason) why software applications constantly need updates.
+- In software programming, you tell a machine every specific action to take and in what order.
+You let it know in advance what outcomes to expect and how to deal to them.
+A software application is just a set of instructions to a machine about what to do and how to react to what happens (user input, feedback, data, etc.) “Bugs” are cases where the programmers failed to put in an instruction, did it incorrectly, didn’t account for output or user response, etc. That’s why good programming is hard: you have to anticipate every possibility and eventuality.

 The machine must be told the ‘what’, it has to figure out the ‘how’.
 In supervised machine learning:

 - The ‘supervisor’ must make decisions about what sample data will best train the machine.

 - The supervisor must determine what learning algorithm should be used.

 - The supervisor must verify the accuracy of the machine output.

 Once the machine can accurately give the expected output from the sample data, it can be considered ‘trained’.
 It can then be applied to input data that has not previously been analyzed.
 This type of machine learning is best used on data that is labeled (in the IT world = “structured”) to solve classification problems like ‘spam/not spam’ or ‘threat/not threat’ and regression problems like ‘when will metric X hit 90%’.

 Machine learning is unsupervised when you have input data but no expected outcome.
 With no outcome, you can’t train the machine so the input data cannot be used as a sample.
 Instead, the machine is tasked to learn from the data itself.
 There are no correct answers and no supervisor.